The Script Pipeline Screenwriting & TV Writing Competitions connect talented writers with production companies and managers.

 Being selected as a Quarterfinalist or higher means that we feel the script has potential, the writing is above average, and it's a project we're confident in helping further develop and promote to industry.

 All contest judges are comprised of our in-house Script Pipeline development execs and senior-level staff.
-We do not, it should be noted, use unpaid interns or volunteers, or seasonal readers ...
+We do NOT use unpaid interns, volunteers, or "seasonal" readers ...

 Basic guidelines:

 - The cover page should include the title, but can remove any contact information (name, email address, etc.).
 Your entry won't be disqualified if you submit a cover page that includes contact info.
-Logline and genre on the cover page is preferred for us, but not required.
+Logline and genre on the cover page is preferred, but not required.

 - Co-writers are allowed.